 Serve this dish with cooked rice or roasted potatoes, if you like.

-Pin this easy crockpot chicken dinner recipe to your favorite Pinterest board:
+Pin this easy crockpot chicken dinner recipe to your favorite Pinterest board.
+This recipe is Whole30 and paleo diet friendly!

 Don’t miss a recipe!
 Join my weekly newsletter list to get all the latest news and recipe links delivered directly to your inbox.